wwt/SwiftCurrent/CONTRIBUTING.md

 ### How do we write good documentation?
 Our documentation goal is to be clear and concise.
 We don't want superfluous statements; we also want to avoid ambiguity.
 We choose to use US English for our documentation.
 If you are going to include sample code in your documentation it is vital that code can be copied and pasted into Xcode and work with the latest version of our library.

 For an example of documentation that we like, look at our style guide.
 Our style guide communicates complex topics unambiguously.
 People should understand the value of what we are documenting.
-If they're reading documentation about Workflow they should understand why Workflow is valuable to them.
+If they're reading documentation about SwiftCurrent they should understand why SwiftCurrent is valuable to them.
 If they're reading documentation about our choice to use a fluent API, then they should understand why we chose it and how it helps them.

 ### What don't we document?
 We do not document things that are irrelevant to our users.
 This means we do not document implementation details of our public methods, but we do document how to use those public methods.
 If we refactor internal workings of the library, our users are unaffected by that and therefore documenting it would be superfluous.
 We also don't document anything that the linter or compiler will tell you.
 For example, we will not document compiler errors unless they are unclear.